siraj-research-lab/siraj-research-lab/README.md

 </p>

 ---
 # 🎓 Education

 ## PhD in Statistics *(2025 – Present)*
 **Assam University, Silchar, Assam, India**

-**Research Areas**
+**Research Focus**

-- Distribution Theory
-- Regression Analysis
-- Stochastic Modelling
-- Image Classification
+My doctoral research focuses on **Distribution Theory, Regression Analysis, Stochastic Modelling, and Statistical Approaches for Image Classification**, with an emphasis on developing mathematically rigorous methods for contemporary statistical and data-driven applications.

 ---

 ## M.A. in Statistics *(2010 – 2012)*
 **Banaras Hindu University (BHU), Varanasi, Uttar Pradesh**

-During my postgraduate studies, I built a strong foundation in **Probability Theory, Statistical Inference, Distribution Theory, Regression Analysis, Multivariate Statistics, Stochastic Processes, Sampling Theory, and Experimental Design**.
-The curriculum emphasized mathematical reasoning, statistical modelling, and data analysis techniques for research and real-world applications.
+My postgraduate education provided advanced training in **Probability Theory, Statistical Inference, Distribution Theory, Regression Analysis, Multivariate Statistics, Stochastic Processes, Sampling Theory, and Experimental Design**.
+This programme strengthened my analytical thinking and research-oriented approach to statistical modelling and quantitative analysis.

 ---

 ## B.A. in Statistics with Mathematics *(2005 – 2008)*
 **Mahatma Gandhi Kashi Vidyapith (MGKVP), Varanasi, Uttar Pradesh**

-My undergraduate studies established a solid background in **Statistics and Mathematics**, covering probability, statistical methods, calculus, linear algebra, differential equations, and analytical problem-solving.
-This academic training provided the mathematical foundation for advanced studies in Statistics and quantitative research.
+My undergraduate studies established a comprehensive foundation in **Statistics and Mathematics**, with emphasis on probability, statistical methods, calculus, linear algebra, differential equations, and mathematical reasoning.
+This academic background laid the groundwork for advanced studies in Statistics and the development of strong quantitative and analytical problem-solving skills.

 ---

 # 👨‍🔬 About Me